EMDR Therapy for PTSD and Trauma Victims

 - Access a disturbing image associated with the trauma

-- Discuss the body sensations that occur for the patient in relationship to the disturbing image
+- Discuss the body sensations that occur for the patient in relation to the disturbing image

 - Identify a negative thought, belief or feeling (known as a “cognition”) that the patient “learned” from the trauma